 Art at Work

-One of the perks of working at and visiting UOVO is being in an environment filled with some incredible works of art from the collections of our Chairman and CEO, Steve Guttman and Steve Novenstein.
+One of the perks of working at and visiting UOVO is being in an environment filled with some incredible works of art from the collections of our Chairman and CEO, Steven Guttman and Steve Novenstein.

 As part of our ongoing employee training series, UOVO art handler (and artist) Nick H. gave a talk titled “The Revolving Art World” on the changing nature of galleries and institutions, the role of artists, curators, galleries, advisors, dealers – and how UOVO fits in.